Skip to main content

 Photo depicting reflections in the mirror, which is the title of the section.

-The studies by both researchers identify a very fine distinction in the muscles between healthy pain-free people and fibromyalgia patients.
-It has to do with myofascial trigger points (MTPs), the areas that hurt and radiate pain elsewhere in fibromyalgia patients.
-But the explanation is not what you might think.
-Ironically, most everyone has MTPs—even people who don’t have pain—but yours are slightly different.
+Studies by both researchers identify an important distinction in the muscles between healthy pain-free people and fibromyalgia patients.
+It has to do with myofascial trigger points (MTPs), the areas that hurt and radiate pain in fibromyalgia patients.
+However, the explanation is not what you might think.
+Most everyone has MTPs—even people who don’t have pain—but yours are different.

 Turned On

 The presence of MTPs in your achy muscles doesn’t distinguish you from healthy people, according to Hong-You Ge, M.D., Ph.D., of Denmark.
-He found 11 MTPs (on average) in a group of fibromyalgia patients and a similar number in pain-free controls.1 Ge also discovered that the MTPs tended to occur more commonly in the same areas of the musculature.
-Interestingly, he found one very important difference: the state of the MTPs.
+He found 11 MTPs (on average) in a group of fibromyalgia patients and a similar number in pain-free controls.1 Ge also discovered that the MTPs occurred more commonly in the same areas of the musculature.
+Yet there is one major difference: the state of the MTPs.

 Your MTPs are turned on (they are active), while everyone else’s are in a dormant state (they are latent).
-You could be trying to relax, and your active MTPs will be causing you pain.
-No one needs to press on your active MTPs for them to hurt.
+Even if you try to relax, your active MTPs generate pain.
+No one needs to press on the areas for them to hurt.
 In healthy people (pain-free), their latent MTPs are not turned on, so they don’t produce any discomfort.

 Quote on the more myofascial trigger points (MTPs) a fibromyalgia patient has, the worse their overall pain.